erronjason/sshkeys/README.md

  - **id_rsa.pub** - This is the default name and location for a public key.

  - **known_hosts** - The first time we connect to a server we record a unique fingerprint.
 For more information on how this works, see the <a href="http://youtu.be/YEBfamv-_do" target="_blank">Diffie-Hellman Key Exchange</a>.
 If the host changes, we'll know due to it's entry in this file.
-Keys can be removed with ```ssh-keygen -R *hostname or IP*```.
+Keys can be removed with ```ssh-keygen -R (hostname or IP)```.

+---

+Using multiple keys
 ---

 Slightly off topic, is the ```.ssh/config``` file.
 This can be used to specify different key files for specific hosts.